Solar Panel Cost in Massachusetts (2023 Local Savings Guide)

 Massachusetts currently has some outstanding incentives, and the offerings are better than what you’d find in most other states.
 The potential for additional perks is always there, but it’s likely there won’t be new benefits popping up any time soon.

 The state has an RPS goal of producing 40% of its energy via renewable sources by 2030, and the percentage increases by 1% each year thereafter until the entire state is effectively emission-free.
 The state is currently on track to hit its 2030 goal, so it’s unlikely that new perks will become available in the next few years.

 At EcoWatch, we’re happy to get questions about the process and costs of getting rooftop solar from Massachusetts residents.
 Below are some of the questions we see most often, along with our responses.
 If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 Massachusetts has a solar tax credit called the Residential Renewable Energy Income Tax Credit.
 Homeowners can claim this credit on their state tax filing, and it’s worth 15% of the cost of the solar system (up to a maximum tax credit of $1,000).
-All Massachusetts installations are also eligible for the federal investment tax credit (ITC).
+All solar installations in Massachusetts are also eligible for the federal investment tax credit.

-The specific costs will vary based on the size of the system and how well suited the potential location is to solar installations.
+The specific costs will vary based on the size of the system and how well-suited the potential location is to solar PV installations.
 That said, our research shows that the average cost paid in Massachusetts is $2.94 per watt for solar system installations, slightly higher than the nationwide average of $2.66 per watt.